Foot Fetish - What You Need To Know

 • Don't mix alcohol or recreational drugs and sex — you're more likely to make risky decisions if you are drunk or high.

-If you or your partner has a skin infection, such as athlete's foot or impetigo, don't have sex that involves touching infected skin to genitals.
+If you or your partner has a skin infection, such as athlete's foot or impetigo, don't have sex that involves touching infected skin to the genitals.
 Make sure you get treated before you get down to business again.

 Foot fetish and risks to consider?